danielw-dev/Statement-Daniel/README.md

 ## Notes

     2 Work flows set up
-        Watch - Complies, watches files for changes and recompiles and then uses browserSync to sync across local network for testing on other devices
+        Watch - Compiles, watches files for changes and recompiles and then uses browserSync to sync across local network for testing on other devices
-        Build - Complies everything into the build folder to be uploaded
+        Build - Compiles everything into the build folder to be uploaded

 ### Uploaded here for ease of viewing https://bark.worthington.dev